vishnudevtj/vishnudevtj.github.io/_posts/2017-08-13-cotainarizing-kali.md

 # Kali Docker Image

-I require all the tools in Kali but could not intall Kali as my Default os , There are two option one is Vertual Box running Kali another is Docker , I Like Docker because it uses less CPU Usage and it is more fun
+I require all the tools in Kali but could not install Kali as my Default os , There are two option one is Virtual Box running Kali another is Docker , I Like Docker because it uses less CPU Usage and it is more fun

-Kali has provided a Official Docke image which can be pulled from dockerhub
+Kali has provided a Official Docker image which can be pulled from docker hub

 ```sh
 docker pull kalilinux/kali-linux-docker